hongxinli/Dijit-Tree-CheckBox/Query-Engine.md

 #### Case sensitivity
-By default, property values are matched case sensitive however, depending on then matching method used, you can turn case sensitive matching off.
+By default, property values are matched case sensitive however, depending on the matching method used, you can turn case sensitive matching off.
 If you use the standard 'is equal' method you can set the query options property **_ignoreCase_** to true.
-If set, the **_ignoreCase_** option is applied to ALL property values that support a toLowerCase() method.
+If set, the **_ignoreCase_** option is applied to ALL property values that support a `toLowerCase()` method.

 	var query   = { name:["homer", "marge"] };
 	var options = { ignoreCase:true };